jareware/chilipie-kiosk/first-boot.md

 ## Replacing the boot graphics

-The image that's displayed while the kiosk is starting can be changed by just replacing `background.png` in the home directory.
+The image that's displayed while the kiosk is starting can be changed by just replacing `~/background.png`.

 To change the default chilipie-kiosk boot graphics to a nice doge, for example, try `wget -O background.png https://bit.ly/2w1P4Il`.

+## Increasing boot show delay

+By default, the browser window is hidden for a few seconds after boot, to give the page time to load.
+You can increase (or decrease) this delay in `~/.xsession`.